dreamsicle-io/wp-theme-assets/package/README.md

 ### Start

 Run a development build and watch for changes.
-This command will run `npm install` on the `prestart` hook.
+This command will watch for changes in `package.json` to generate required `style.css` and `README.txt` headers, as well as generate `*.pot` files.

 ```shell
 npm start